 All businesses being conducted from a location in Sandy City are generally licensable.
 However, certain business professions are specifically exempt by the State of Utah from license fees.
 Even though these professions are exempt from license fees, they typically are not exempt from the rest of the license process including filing a valid license application and completing necessary safety inspections or zoning requirements.
 If your business will be located in a commercial zone, it is advisable that you contact the Planning and Zoning department at 801-568-7256 for specific zoning requirements and restrictions prior to signing a lease or filing a license application.

 Certain Home Occupations may be further exempt from licensing requirements under Title 15A-11-05 section D.19.
-If you feel this may apply, click here to see a copy of the applicable ordinances.
+If you feel this may apply, click here to see a copy of the applicable ordinances or the link below for a brief explanation.
 Please take note, if a business is exempt, but a license is requested by the business owner, a licensing fee will apply.

 If you are not sure that your business requires a license or if you feel that your business may qualify for a special exemption, you may contact the Business License office directly at 801-568-7252 for clarification.

 How do I apply for a Sandy City Business License?

 Please contact the License Office for specific forms, information and requirements if your business entity is: